Home » Repurposed Furniture » Repurposed Dresser tv stand

 Strengthen The Dresser Bottom In Order To Add Wheels

 You can see I added some 2×6 pieces across the bottom of the dresser to give it strength and give me a place to attach the wheels.
 I used pocket holes strategically spaced so that they wouldn’t interfere with the screws holding the wheels on.
-Had I not planned this process, I may have encountered trouble while attaching the wheels.
+Had I not planned this process, I might have had trouble attaching the wheels.
 You can also see the original chipped wood piece.
 The piece I messed up while removing a very stubborn corner brace I spoke about earlier is not shown.

 I drilled holes through the pressed wood to prepare the original dresser top for the new pine top.